|

 Creating frame-based animations in PowerPoint is a simple process based on the functionality of inserting duplicate slides as follows:

 The Necker cube is an optical illusion first published in 1832 by Louis Albert Necker.
 It is a simple two-dimensional drawing of a cube with no visual cues as to its orientation.
 This means that it can be interpreted to have either the lower-left blue face or the upper-right grey face as its front side.
-Your challenge is to re-create this animation making the optical focus either top v bottom or left v right.
+Your challenge is to re-create this animation using shapes (i.e., squares) and lines to provide depth.
+Copy and paste your imagery whenever you can.
+The advantages of doing this are twofold.

 By creating links using software such as Microsoft PowerPoint or web-based apps like Google Chrome, you can make interactive stories where the user can make choices to determine their own path throughout a story.